ZhumabayDias/Web_Book_Store/README.md

 # Web_Book_Store

 ## Description
-BookStore is an online platform for selling books.
+Booktar is an online platform for selling books.
 The website allows users to browse, search, and purchase books easily.

 ## Group Members
 - Kelis Karina